ANL-CESAR/XSBench/README.txt

 		whenever a lookup occurs in a fuel material.
 Note that the program defaults to "Large" if no specification is made.

-		The additional size option, "XL", does not directly correspond to any particular physical model.
-It is similar to the H-M "large" option, except the number of gridpoints per nuclide has been increased by a factor of 50x.
-This creates an extremely large energy grid data structure (roughly 277 GB), which is unlikely to fit on a single node, but is useful for experimentation purposes.
+		The additional size options, "XL" and "XXL", do not directly correspond to any particular physical model.
+They are similar to the H-M "large" option, except the number of gridpoints per nuclide has been increased greatly.
+This creates an extremely large energy grid data structure (XL: 120GB, XXL: 252GB), which is unlikely to fit on a single node, but is useful for experimentation purposes on novel architectures.

 	-g <gridpoints>